AngeloJacobo/FPGA_Book_Experiments/3.11.1  Multifunction_Barrel_Shifter/ReadMe.md

 Rotate_8.v -> 8-bit Rotator(left or right)
 Rotate_16.v -> 16-bit Rotator(left or right)
 Rotate_32.v -> 32-bit Rotator(left or right)
-Multi_Barrel_Shifter8x16x32x.v -> Combined the 8,16,and 32 bit rotators.Adjust the param to choose between the three
+Multi_Barrel_Shifter8x16x32x.v -> Combined the 8, 16,and 32 bit rotators.
+Adjust the parameter to choose between the three.
-barreLshifter_TB.v -> See "barreLshifter_TB_RESULT.txt" for the result of this testbench
+barreLshifter_TB.v -> See "barreLshifter_TB_RESULT.txt" for the result of this testbench.

 Note: This code is for simulation-purpose only and is not yet synthesized to any FPGA.